tk421ade/plexrr/README.md

 plexrr delete-watched --show-id 123  # Only process episodes from a specific show plexrr delete-watched --skip-pilots  # Skip the first episode (S01E01) of each series plexrr delete-watched --verbose      # Show detailed debug information

+# Find and suggest next episodes to download for shows you're watching
+plexrr download-next                   # Suggest next episodes to download plexrr download-next --count 3         # Suggest 3 next episodes per show (default: 1) plexrr download-next --show-id 123     # Only suggest for a specific show plexrr download-next --confirm --quality-profile 1  # Actually request downloads in Sonarr

+# Webhook server for automating actions from Plex events
+plexrr webhook start                   # Start the webhook server as a daemon plexrr webhook start --foreground      # Start the webhook server in the foreground plexrr webhook start --port 9876       # Specify a custom port (default: 9876) plexrr webhook stop                    # Stop the webhook server plexrr webhook status                  # Check if the webhook server is running
 ```

 ## License